 By Gail Mallimson

 “We are extremely grateful for the Marcuses’ generosity and ongoing service and commitment to San Francisco State University,” said President Wong.
-“Their steadfast support has had a profound impact on our students, faculty, staff and programs, and this history-making gift will carry that legacy far into the future.”
+“Their steadfast support has had a profound impact on our students, faculty, staff, and programs, and this history-making gift will carry that legacy far into the future.”

-George and Judy Marcus— A Love Blossoming From and For San Francisco State University
+George and Judy Marcus - A Love Blossoming From and For San Francisco State University

 After they started dating while undergraduates at San Francisco State University, George Marcus and Judy Otten Marcus fell in love and married, raising four children from their home in Los Altos Hills.
 Always community-focused, they became Bay Area luminaries, forging unique paths in business, community leadership, and philanthropy.

 Their love of their alma mater, SF State, is evident in their leading role and partnership in the University’s growth and success.
 Judy Marcus has served on the board of SF State’s Foundation for many years.
 George Marcus is an emeritus member of the CSU Board of Trustees and a current member of the CSU Foundation’s Board of Governors.
-Together the couple are the University’s largest donors, and since 1999 have contributed over $28 million to several areas on campus including Athletics, the Arts, Humanities, the Guardian Scholars program, The Willie L. Brown Jr. Fellowship and several scholarship funds.
+Together the couple is the University’s largest donor, and since 1999 have contributed over $28 million to several areas on campus including Athletics, the Arts, Humanities, the Guardian Scholars program, The Willie L. Brown Jr. Fellowship, and several scholarship funds.
 “San Francisco State helped define our future,” said Judy Marcus.
 “It is our hope that this gift will do the same for students and faculty in the College of Liberal and Creative Arts now and for many years to come.”

 George Marcus’s bold thinking has manifested in his professional life as well as in philanthropy.
-His family migrated from Greece when he was a child, and like over 37% of SF State’s student body, his was the first generation in his family to graduate from college.
+His family migrated from Greece when he was a child, and as over 37% of SF State’s student body, he was the first generation in his family to graduate from college.
 Armed with a bachelor’s degree in economics, which he completed in 2 ½ years, he founded Marcus and Millichap in 1971, a real estate development, investment, and brokerage firm that now has offices in 39 states.
-According to a 2011 Profile of Mr. Marcus in Palo Alto Online, his business success has been largely due to his iconoclastic approach and his energy, vision and drive.
+According to a 2011 Profile of Mr. Marcus in Palo Alto Online, his business success has been largely due to his iconoclastic approach and his energy, vision, and drive.

-The Marcuses' Legacy— Innovation and Transformation Through the Liberal Arts
+The Marcuses' Legacy - Innovation and Transformation Through the Liberal Arts

 With six schools, 15 departments, 11 centers and institutes, and one of the most diverse campuses in the U.S., SF State’s College of Liberal and Creative Arts (CLCA) is a progressive force for creativity, intellectual thought, and cultural change.
 The College’s commitment to the liberal arts drew the Marcuses to invest in its programs.